Key Facts

 What medicine can I take for my menstrual cramps?

 If you are having menstrual cramps, talk with your parents or health care provider about your options.
 If your menstrual cramps are painful, you may think about taking some type of over-the-counter medication for one to two days.
-These medications are “anti-prostaglandins.”
-They help relieve the discomfort, make your flow lighter, and cause your uterus to cramp less.
-Look for over-the-counter medications such as ibuprofen or naproxen sodium.
-Take this medicine when you first start to feel uncomfortable and continue taking it every 4-6 hours or as recommended by your health care provider.
+Look for medications called NSAIDs (non-steroidal anti-inflammatory drugs).
+Examples of these are ibuprofen or naproxen sodium.
+Take this medicine when you first start to feel uncomfortable, and continue taking it as recommended by the labeling information or by your health care provider.
 Since this kind of medicine can upset your stomach, you should take it with food.
 Make sure you read the label to see how much and how often you should take the medication.
 You should not take these products if you are allergic to aspirin-like medicine or have stomach problems.
 It is important not to take more medicine than is recommended or prescribed.

 Is there anything else I can do to help my menstrual cramps?